Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version2/Sound Effects ADDED/README.md

 * Enemy Laser Firing Sound
 * Collision with Asteroids Sound

+NOTE: CHANGES WERE ONLY MADE TO THE MAIN- SPACESTAR CLASS

 # What am I working on?

 After looking over my program, and fixing any bugs, I am going to be releasing the Version 2 of my Game!!